parob/graphql-api/docs/quickstart.rst

 .. figure:: images/python_to_graphql.png
     :align: center

-    Each part of a Python class gets mapped to part of a GraphQL object type.
+    Each part of a Python class gets mapped to part of a GraphQL type type.

 Installation
 ------------